Response to Ongoing Terrorism and Violence:

 An open letter to world leaders and concerned citizens

-This year, a tragic series of attacks—in Brussels, Lahore, Orlando, Nice, and elsewhere—has confirmed once again the grave and pressing threat of terrorism and violence to the safety and security of societies everywhere.
+In the past two years, a tragic series of attacks—in Brussels, Lahore, Orlando, Nice, and elsewhere—has confirmed once again the grave and pressing threat of terrorism and violence to the safety and security of societies everywhere.
 Every nation is vulnerable: current military, intelligence, and security protocols have proven insufficient to prevent these attacks and to protect innocent citizens.
 Clearly, a fundamentally new approach is needed.

 Following the Paris terror attacks in November 2015, the Global Union of Scientists for Peace presented such an approach—a scientific, field-tested solution to global terrorism and conflict.
 The compelling outcomes of these large-scale tests have been published in leading peer-reviewed scientific journals and confirm steep reductions in social violence, warfare, and terrorism.
 We summarized this approach and the evidence supporting it in a full-page announcement in the International New York Times—an open letter to world leaders.
 Had this highly effective and cost-effective solution been implemented at that time, the people of Brussels, Lahore, Orlando, and Nice—among thousands of others—would almost certainly have been spared the tragic events we have witnessed this year.